2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/001_Maths/001_Introduction.md

 Do not worry about your difficulties in Mathematics.
 I can assure you mine are still greater.
 ::::::

-This book assumes you already have some minimal knowledge of maths, but we will also try to keep the bar of entry as low as possible.
+This book assumes you already have some knowledge of maths, but we will also try to keep the bar of entry as low as possible.

 Also we will represent derivatives with the $f'(x)$ symbol, instead of the more verbose $\frac{\partial f}{\partial x}$.